-Coaching has been shown to help build Heads’ communication and relationship management skills.
-After coaching, Heads feel more able to handle difficult conversations.
-In turn, this helps to reduce conflict and promote greater harmony across all school relationships.
+Improves Communication and Relationship ManagementCoaching has been shown to help build Heads’ communication and relationship management skills.
+After coaching, Heads feel more able to handle difficult conversations which helps to reduce conflict and promotes greater harmony across all relationships.

-The Reality of Headship
+The Realities of Headship

 One Headteacher shares her experience of trying to get the support she needed in her role, the challenge of reaching out for help and her struggles getting her governors on board.

-“I just wish other governors could see the power of coaching (like fortunately mine now have) – as I feel that everybody should have an offer of coaching from their schools.
+“I just wish other Governors could see the power of coaching (like fortunately mine now have) – as I feel that everybody should have an offer of coaching from their schools.

 No Head should be in the position that I was at the start of my headship, where they have to plead for the support they so badly need!”